Jay’s Journey for Cerebral Palsy

 As Jay grew it became clear just how much he enjoyed attending these therapies.
 The therapies he attends, not available on the NHS, not only relieve his symptoms but enable Jay to live as independently as possible.

 Jay is now five and he’s a happy little boy, he’s also a big brother to Kairav.
 Jay and Kairav love each other very much but Jay’s condition means he is unable to play with his little brother.
 While the therapies Jay attends relieve his symptoms, they have no effect on the cause of his cerebral palsy.
-However, Jay has the opportunity to take part in a pioneering clinical trial which may reverse the effects of his cerebral palsy.
+However, Jay has the opportunity to take part in a pioneering clinical trial which may reverse some of the effects of his cerebral palsy.
 An opportunity which could change Jay’s life and allow him to finally be able to play with his brother.

 It would mean the world to Raj and Shilpa to watch their children play together.
 The clinical trial gives them the very best opportunity to see that happen.